-These are great for keeping your camera, phone and wallet dry when you are out on the water.
+These are great for keeping your camera, phone and wallet dry when you are out on or near the water.

 They are also useful for storing wet swimwear in the car between campsites and for keeping your camera safe from leaking water bottles or reservoirs in your day pack.

-We recommend the Osprey Ultralight 3 Dry Sack as it is compact and light, but is big enough to fit your camera, mobile phones and wallets inside.
+Compact and light, they come in a range of colours and sizes.
+The 4L sack is big enough to fit your camera, mobile phones and wallets inside.